Superman/Batman: Mike Johnson and Michael Green

 As of issue #46, Mike Johnson joined with Michael Green to continue the series; issue #44 was the beginning of the new run.
 They are the first writers to hold regular roles on this series since Jeph Loeb.

 In "K" (issues #44-49, illustrated by Shane Davis), Superman and Batman began a mission to collect and rid the Earth of every piece of Kryptonite, a substance lethal to Superman, which has been in great abundance since Kara's arrival earlier in this series.
 Along the way, Batman and Superman receive a lot of support from other heroes, including Firestorm, looking for membership in the JLA.
 They surprisingly also encounter some resistance, especially from the new Aquaman.
 This story also includes the reveal of two new variations of Kryptonite that have been also enhanced by a magical charm.
 One causes Superman to feel like a child and carefree for the day, which also has implications of a drug-like effect, while the second restores him to normal.
 As they continue to search, they encounter the Last Line, a team run by Amanda Waller and a new Kryptonite-powered version of Doomsday created by Waller.
 In the end, Superman decides to give Batman the last piece of Kryptonite, because he feels he needs his weakness to be human and also in case he goes rogue.
 After he flies away, the Caped Crusader retreats to the Batcave, where it is revealed that a sample of each Kryptonite variation, along with large chunks of green Kryptonite, are still kept there.

 In "The Fathers" (issue #50), while rebuilding Smallville following the events of "K", Superman and Batman uncover a piece of Kryptonian technology that reveals that Jor-El came in contact with Thomas Wayne while searching for an appropriate planet to serve as baby Kal-El's new home.
-It is revealed that Jor-El was initially hesitant to send Kal-El to Earth until his meeting with Thomas Wayne convinced him otherwise.
+Jor-El was initially hesitant to send Kal-El to Earth until his meeting with Thomas Wayne convinced him otherwise.

 In "Lil' Leaguers" (issues #51–52), Superman, Batman and the Justice League of America face miniature versions of themselves.
 These Lil' Leaguers are childlike versions of the heroes and have similar powers.
-They face off against the Lil' Villains, and learn the harsh truth that the world is a very dangerous place when Lil' Superman is killed by a Father Box-enhanced Lil' Doomsday.
+They face off against the Lil' Villains, during which Lil' Superman is killed by a Father Box-enhanced Lil' Doomsday.